lockyer/Powershell_Passphrase/README.md

 If you find offensive words in here I've missed, let me know.
 I do nothing to guarentee that you won't get an offensive phrase, as this would be much more complicated, and a bad implementation could greatly reduce the effective entropy of the phassphrases.
 Use your own discression.

 ## Cavets
-This script is easily auditable, but [auditing some of the underlying dependencies](http://referencesource.microsoft.com/#mscorlib/system/security/cryptography/rngcryptoserviceprovider.cs,d525bf7d9ca1d38a) may require a deep knowledge of cryptography.
+This script is easily auditable, but auditing some of the underlying dependencies may be incredibly difficult.
 Dice still have the advantage of being dead simple.
+This script requires you to trust Microsoft to some extent.